 1. Open the Shared Folder Management window (fsmgmt.msc)

 4. To re-create the ClickView shares, open ClickView Publisher.
-Once it has loaded, click File at the top right of the window.
+Once it has loaded, click File at the top left of the window.
 Click ClickView [Publisher/Server] Details within the drop-down menu.

 5. If there are no ClickView Folder shares, the below prompt should automatically open, regarding the creation of a new network share.
 Click Yes.
 If the below prompt did not open automatically, the Allow remote administration of the ClickView Publisher may not be ticked.
 Tick this option, and click Apply, then Refresh.
 You may need to restart ClickView Publisher and start from Step 4 again in order to cause the below prompt to automatically open.